 Figure 5-13 through Figure 5-15 show the minority population percentage by census block group in the E2 Build Alternative RSA.
-The highest concentration of minority EJ block groups within the Central Subsection is located at the subsection's southern end, north of the Hollywood Burbank Airport.
+There are block groups designated as EJ populations based on minority percentage directly south of Palmdale, which includes the Boulders at the Lake Mobile Home Park east of the alignment.
+The highest concentration of minority EJ block groups within the Central Subsection is at the subsection's southern end, north of the Hollywood Burbank Airport.
 Although this area in the Sun Valley neighborhood contains a notable concentration of EJ populations, the Central Subsection of the E2 Build Alternative RSA crosses substantially fewer block groups that are minority EJ populations compared to the Refined SR14 and E1 Build Alternative RSAs.
 This is due to the E2 Build Alternative's shorter segment crossing the central San Fernando Valley, which features a large population that identifies as Hispanic/Latino.